Your browser is not supported. Please update it.

 PART B: ADDITIONAL TEMPORARY “WINTER” LOCAL RULES

-When any part of a player’s ball touches part of the general area cut to fairway height or less, the player may take free relief once by placing the original ball or another ball in, and playing it from, this relief area:
+When a player’s ball lies in a part of the general area cut to fairway height or less, the player may take free relief, once only, by lifting and placing the original ball, (which may be cleaned), or another ball and playing it from the following relief area:

 Reference Point: Spot of the original ball.

-Limits on Location of Relief Area: Must not be nearer the hole than the reference point, and must be in the General Area.
+Must not be nearer the hole than the Reference Point, and must be in the General Area.

 When a player’s ball lies in the General Area, the ball may be lifted, cleaned and replaced without penalty.
-The player must mark the spot of the ball before lifting it (see Rule 14.1) and the ball must be replaced on its original spot (see Rule 14.2).
+The player MUST mark the spot of the ball before lifting it (see Rule 14.1) and the ball MUST be replaced on its exact original spot, including its vertical position relative to the ground and without any improvement to its original lie.
+See Rule 14.2.

 PART C: TEMPORARY LOCAL RULES